Rogue Trader (role-playing game)

 Rogue Trader is a Science-fiction role-playing game published in 2009 that uses the Warhammer 40,000 Roleplay system.

+In 2023, the game received a Role-playing video game adaptation in the form of Warhammer 40,000: Rogue Trader.

 Description

 In Rogue Trader (2009), the player characters are important members of ship crews in interstellar trade and exploration, often encountering xenos.

 Gameplay

 In Rogue Trader, players take the role of a Rogue Trader and their crew as they operate outside the stellar and legal boundaries of the Imperium.
 The book provides, among other things, rules for interplanetary commerce and spaceship operation, travel, combat, and customization.

 Career paths

 In Rogue Trader, one player typically takes the Rogue Trader career path, representing a ship captain who has been granted a warrant to explore and trade outside the limits of the Imperium of Man.
 The other players act as members of their crew.
 Other career paths include: